pearsonca/scala-commsim/index.md

 > - all user logins are treated as equal
 > - all locations are treated as equal
 >
 > We can imagine and even find indications in the data of potentially meaningful censoring that occurs due to this homogenization.
 In the context of transmissible disease:
 >
 > - some of the *users* might simply be shared business connections (the data has several high utilization users that are consistent with this sort of use)
+> - some users or locations may in fact be identical, simply with new credentials
 > - some of the locations might have many ways for co-users to transmit disease, while others might be relatively sterile (though not included in the published data, the raw data includes geo-location of hotspots, which can in turn be tied to very